pikadragonelse/Chat-assignment/README.md

 - Has the developer implemented basic styling for a user-friendly UI?
 - Are there performance optimizations (e.g., avoiding unnecessary re-renders with React.memo, useCallback)?
 - Has the developer added basic tests (if any) to validate core features?

-🚀 **Now, the evaluation criteria better reflect the importance of both functionality and user experience!**